Types of Pressure-Treated Wood

 Some DIYers might have questions such as what is pressure treated wood or how is wood pressure-treated with regard to safety?
 The preservatives used in treated lumber since 2003 are not harmful in small amounts.
 To reduce exposure and possible irritation, take simple precautions like wearing gloves or washing hands after handling the lumber.
 Use eye protection and a dust mask when cutting the wood and, because of the protectants, never burn it.

 Ready to take on a building project or home upgrade with pressure-treated wood?
-When transportation is a challenge, The Home Depot truck rental can help.
+When transportation is a challenge, The Home Depot tool and truck rental can help.
 From pickups and vans to moving trucks, we've got you covered, whether you’re moving a mountain of materials or hauling heavy tools, furniture and more.